 This roasted brussels sprouts and chestnuts recipe could not be simpler!

-- Prep the sprouts and chestnuts.
+- Prep the brussels sprouts and chestnuts.
+(See the Prepping Brussels Sprouts section for how to do this.)

 - Add them to a roasting tin with a drizzle of olive oil and some salt and pepper.
-Mix together and roast for half an hour at 180-200°C (depending on what your oven is set to for other vegetables/potatoes).
+Mix together and roast for half an hour at 180-200ยฐC (depending on what your oven is set to for other vegetables/potatoes).

 - Mix the dressing ingredients and pour over the cooked sprouts just before serving.